Taylor Test Strips: Four Things You Need to Know

 Test strips are a quick and effective way to get a snapshot of your water quality.
 See what sets Taylor’s new test strips apart from the rest…

-Taylor’s new line of test strips includes Pool, Spa, 7-Way, Service Pro, Salt, and Borate strips.
+Taylor’s new line of test strips includes Chlorine, Bromine, 7-Way, Service Pro, Salt, and Borate strips.
 The strips offer upgraded features, such as superior color standards for accurate color matching and shake-to-dispense lids.
 (Gone are the days of accidentally dumping all your test strips out because you forgot to replace the lid before tilting the bottle to color match!)
 Here’s what you should know about the new lineup:

 - Engineered for accuracy: Manufactured using patented technology, these strips have thicker pads which provide better results.
 Also, the free chlorine test will not give a false-positive reading in the presence of monopersulfate (non-chlorine oxidizer) or a high level of combined chlorine.